keeganjk/smokescreen/README.md

 ## What is it? <a id="what-is-it">
 Smokescreen is a simple JavaScript program that randomly opens sites from a long list of popular URLs from many categories.
 This will act as a mask, or "smokescreen" over your browsing history, to troll, confuse, and confound the prying eyes of those who may be spying on your browser history.
 ### Why? <a id="why">
-In 2017, the US president signed a bill that would allow ISPs to obtain access to your browser history and sell it to whoever they please.
-This could mean government agencies, large advertisement businesses, or if they really wanted to, your creepy neighbor next-door.
-This will make it more difficult for your ISPs to find or sell real history to others, thus preventing your information from being compromised.
+In 2017, the US president signed a bill that would allow ISPs to obtain access to your browser history and sell it to whoever they want to.
+This could mean government agencies, advertisement businesses, or if they really wanted to, your creepy next-door neighbor. `Smokescreen` will make it more difficult for your ISPs to find or sell real history to others, thus preventing your information from being compromised.
 ## How to use it <a id="how-to-use-it">
 > ### 1.
 Download <a id="dl">
 > Firstly, on any OS, you would navigate to https://github.com/keeganjk/smokescreen.
 Once on this page, click the button that says "Clone or Download" and then "Download as ZIP".